- We’ll experience more technological progress in the coming decade than we did in the preceding 100 years put together, says McKinsey.

 2. The future of connectivity

 Faster digital connections, powered by 5G and the IoT, have the potential to unlock economic activity.
-So much so that McKinsey says implementing faster connections in “mobility, healthcare, manufacturing and retail could increase global GDP by $1.2 trillion to $2 trillion by 2030.”
+So much so that implementing faster connections in “mobility, healthcare, manufacturing and retail could increase global GDP by $1.2 trillion to $2 trillion by 2030.”
+5G and IoT will be one of the most-watched tech trends for the next decade.

 “Far-greater network availability and capability will drive broad shifts in the business landscape, from the digitization of manufacturing (through wireless control of mobile tools, machines and robots) to decentralized energy delivery and remote patient monitoring.”